sidtalia/Self-driving-car/README.md

 Test2 : https://www.youtube.com/watch?v=IqyNvaG0JE0

-(Refer to the image at the bottom of readme).
-The localisation is not vision based. it uses GPS, IMU and optical flow (ADNS3080 for localisation).
+(Refer to the EXAMPLE section).
+The localisation is not vision based. it uses GPS, IMU and optical flow (ADNS3080) for localisation.
 The reason for using optical flow is that it gives much better resolution compared to wheel encoders plus you can also measure sideways movement!
 The system can function even if the gps and optical flow are only intermittently available once the car has an initial fix.
 In test 2, (if I remember correctly) the gps wires were removed.

 This project is in essence supposed to be a lower level platform for developers to build on top of, something like an ardu rover of sorts except that its not generic by any means, at least not yet.